25.8K

 Episodes

 ART FICTIONS is a monthly, contemporary art meets literature programme, created by artist Jillian Knipe.
 Each guest artist selects a piece of fiction, which we both explore, then use as a lens through which to view their artwork.
 We delve into the book‘s themes, context and characters, which opens up and steers a rich conversation about the artist‘s practice.
 The podcast bounces back and forth between art and text, all the while focussing on the ideas which govern both.
 It is a way of talking alongside art, rather than directly at it, getting close and personal with the origins of artistic ideas.
-Follow @artfictionspodcast Instagram for images of works and links, and see the podcast notes for all the references mentioned.
-Support via patreon.com/ARTFICTIONSPODCAST.
+Hosting is shared amongst a small group of artists, critics and curators, and artists are selected based on each host's area of specific interest.

 Episodes